 Status: Not Corrected.
-The organization implemented several policies to insure adequate review of accounting duties.
+The organization continues to monitor policies and best practices to ensure adequate review of accounting duties.
 However, due to the financial resources and size of the organization, full segregation of duties will be difficult to achieve.
-The HRA-EDA management will continue to monitor the day to day financial activity.
+The HRA-EDA management will continue to monitor the day-to-day financial activity.